Sociophonetics: History

-Topics investigated
+Topics

 Sociophonetics covers a broad range of topics between the quintessential fields phonetics and sociolinguistics.
 Studies have focused on differences in speech production, the social meaning of particular pronunciations, perception and perceivability of sociophonetic patterns, and the role of sociocultural factors in phonetic models of production among other topics.
 Of particular interest to sociophoneticians is the sources and causes of variation in speech, with many studies focusing on differences in pronunciation between regions, social classes, races and ethnicities, genders, sexes, sexual orientations, ages, and within speakers.
 A common thread between these investigations is the role of biology as an influential but not deterministic force in phonetic variation.
 For example, young boys will often lower their voices before any pubescent, physical changes occur in their vocal tract in order to distinguish themselves from girls and establish themselves as "masculine".